 Do you need to explain or spell out a process advancement, hierarchy, complexity change, or development cycle?
 Illustrations can help you keep your audience focused and ensure they understand what you’re trying to break down.
-Processes or technological components with multiple layers are easier to understand when laid out visually.
+Processes or technological components with multiple layers graphics are easier to understand when laid out visually.

 If you’ve been considering using bullet points to explain some process or part of your presentation, think again.
 Layers and tiers are a much more stimulating way.
 Here are a few ways you can have an interesting presentation with customized graphics, without hiring a designer.